GREAT NEWS – OUR KNITTING WORKSHOPS ARE BACK!

 - All extra purchases made are at a discounted price

-Before arriving, we ask you to look at our website and have an idea of the garment you might like to make so that you can bring the right sized needles with you.
-We also ask you if you have any dietary requirements or favourites you would like for lunch.
-As we have a maximum of 10 places per workshop, we ask for a £25.00 holding deposit which is off-set against the cost of the day.
+Before the workshop, we need you to look at our website and have an idea which garment you might like to make so that you can bring the right sized needles with you.
+We also ask you to advise us if you have any special dietary requirements so we make sure you have something delicious for lunch (email us).
+As we have a maximum of 6 places per workshop, we ask for a £25.00 holding deposit which is off-set against the cost of the day.

 After this, we get back to some serious knitting!
 We give you individual attention and tuition if needed and just chat generally or answer questions.
 Kari-Helene gives a brief over-view of how she finds inspiration for our designs and, depending on the time of year, we either give a preview of our next collection, or an idea of what will be coming up in the future.

 About 3.30 Tracy will start writing everyone’s receipt and ask for the balance of payment; we accept cards, cheques and cash.
-Then Rachel will ask you to complete a short feed-back form and then after 4.00 p.m. think about making a move home.
+We may ask you to complete a short feed-back form (if we’re that organised!) and after 4.00 p.m. it will be time to think about making a move home.